-Due to the COVID 19 pandemic, Sleep Lab services have been temporarily suspended until further notice
+Due to the COVID 19 pandemic, Sleep Lab services are limited to home studies.

 Make your reservation now for an overnight Sleep Study and start getting the rest you deserve.